samanhappy/cloud-storage/README.md

 ## Available Tools

 ### 1. Upload File
 Upload a file to cloud storage and get its accessible URL.
+Optionally generate a signed download URL.

 ```json
 {